MLBZ521/PkgBot/README.md

 ## About

-PkgBot is provides this workflow utilizing Jamf Pro and the JamfUploader line of Processors.
+PkgBot provides this workflow utilizing Jamf Pro and the [JamfUploader](https://github.com/grahampugh/jamf-upload) line of Processors.
 A Slack Bot is used to send new build notifications and allows a `PkgBot Admin` to interact with those notifications.

 To "promote" a package to a production Jamf Pro instance without re-running the entire recipe chain, a custom Post Processor (inspired by Graham Pugh's [JSSRecipeReceiptChecker](https://github.com/autopkg/grahampugh-recipes/blob/master/CommonProcessors/JSSRecipeReceiptChecker.py)) is used find and acquire the matching recipe dev run details.
 The values are passed to a "production recipe template" that performs the JamfUploader steps which can be configured to upload the package and optionally, update other various items (e.g. Policy, Group, Scripts, etc.) _without_ re-downloading nor re-packaging.